Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 I just found a very nice blog-post on this:

 [Docker and the PID 1 Zombie reaping problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/)
-This merits a fresh article, so I'm not going to talk about this more in this post.

 Using `dumb-init` has a caveat that it's non-trivial to build a layered docker image using `FROM` directive on top of an image that uses it.
 I have faced this problem while dealing with the [hashicorp vault docker image](https://hub.docker.com/_/vault/)

+This merits a fresh article, so I'm not going to talk about this more in this post.
 I loved this talk.

 ## End of Day 01

-And, I spent some time with my friends [@lochan](https://twitter.com/lochan) and Sapna, the amazing travelling-india-on-bicycles-while-hoola-hooping-and-singing duo.
+I spent some time with my friends [@lochan](https://twitter.com/lochan) and Sapna, the amazing travelling-india-on-bicycles-while-hoola-hooping-and-singing duo.
 They were conducting the fitness oriented [Kilter Track](https://blog.kilter.in/kilter-at-rootconf-f79893f96547).
 They had setup Slack lines, hoola hoops on the venue for the fitness inclined.
 While slack-lining or hoola-hooping weren't my things, I spent quiet some time singing Knocking on Heaven's Door etc with Lochan on the guitar.
 His rendition of Parvaaz's songs are always amazing.
 Oh!
 Did I forget to tell you that he had recently acted in one of Parvaaz's music videos.
 {{<youtube auZ3HeKB0-o>}}

 The day ended with my team heading to the post-conf party organized by Gojek at Big Brewsky.
 Food and drinks were on them.

 Post intoxication, [@_TheDarkRider](https://twitter.com/_TheDarkRider) dropped by to say hi which resulted in:
 {{<tweet 862715007972147200>}}

-Thus ended day 01